Conflict of Interest

 Objective: to determine if it is possible to generate a PAI and/or an XAI model that could help determine the endophenotypes that are most likely to respond to a therapeutic agent versus those more likely to respond to placebo in patients with schizophrenia.
 This could help the scientific and medical fields to design more informative clinical trials and potentially revive interest in therapeutic agents discontinued for lack of apparent efficacy.

-The main outcome measure of our PAI+XAI approach will be model evaluation metrics such as: model coefficients, accuracy, precision, recall, R2 (coefficient of determination), MSE (mean squared error).
-These will allow us to optimize our models to explain maximum variance, maximize accuracy, etc. The models’ coefficients allow us to determine which predictor variables are most informative for creation of the optimal XAI rule lists.
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study: The main outcome measure of our PAI+XAI approach will be model evaluation metrics such as: model coefficients, accuracy, precision, recall, R2 (coefficient of determination), MSE (mean squared error).
+These will allow us to optimize our models to explain maximum variance, maximize accuracy, etc. The models? coefficients allow us to determine which predictor variables are most informative for creation of the optimal XAI rule lists.
 In addition to these, we will also look at effect size and statistical tests of the measurements from the trial.

-Other variables of interest include demographics, clinical assessments and medical histories.
-The PAI model leverages causal inference techniques and predict patient’s end-point measures under each treatment option.
+Other Variables of Interest that will be used in your analysis and how they will be categorized/defined for your study: Other variables of interest include demographics, clinical assessments and medical histories.
+The PAI model leverages causal inference techniques and predict patient?s end-point measures under each treatment option.
 In particular, we will look at the treatment and variable interaction to identify the effect per treatment group.

 The main goal of the study is to expand our research effort to inform more efficient clinical trial designs targeting schizophrenia and bipolar disorder patients.
 Instead of traditional bio-statistical methods, our previously-developed Machine Learning (ML) approach, which will be applied to the currently proposed analysis, consisted of the following three major components: